Coercion (international relations): Credibility

 Credibility in international relations refers to the perceived likelihood that a leader or a state follows through on threats and promises that have been made.
 Credibility is a key component of coercive diplomacy and deterrence, as well as the functioning of military alliances.
 Credibility is related to concepts such as reputation (how past behavior shapes perceptions of an actor's tendencies) and resolve (the willingness to stand firm while incurring costs).

 Credibility may be determined through assessments of past reputation, current interests, and signaling.
 Misperception and miscommunication can lead to erroneous assessments of credibility.
 Assessments of reputation may be linked to specific leaders, as well as states.
 Some scholars question whether credibility or reputation matters in international disputes.

 Credibility entails that defiance will be met with punishment, and that compliance will be met with restraint.
 One of the main problems in coercive diplomacy is that it is hard to credibly signal that compliance will not lead to punishment.
+If the coerced state perceives that it will be punished regardless of whether it complies or not, then that might increase the likelihood of non-compliance.

 Some scholarship suggests that the credibility of threats is enhanced by costly signaling, which means that the threats themselves incur costs, which signify that the threats are genuine.
+Other scholars argue that sunk-cost signaling is exceedingly rare in practice, as states prefer to signal credibility and resolve in other ways.

 Some scholars argue that incurring audience costs effectively enhance the credibility of threats.
 Other scholars dispute that audience costs enhance credibility.